byui-cse/cse251-course/week10/prepare.md

 Memory mapping is used for speed.
 The operating system will "map" a file to a memory.
 You can then access the contents of the file just by access that memory.
 If your program makes a change in the memory, the OS will ensure that the change is written back to the file when the file is unmapped.

-Memory mapping can also be used to share memory between processes.
+Memory mapping can also be used to share memory between processes on the same computer.

 ### Example 1